 Exit Assurance Realty

 Ginger Vollmar, Publicity for the GDRHS Robotics Team

-Below are a few photos from some of our pre-season activities:
+Below are a few photos from our 2015-2016 year: